jreisinger/docs/data/notes/go/concurrency.md

 * a way to structure software
 * a composition of several independent computations
 * concurrency != parallelism
+* inherently more difficult than sequential

 Why?

-* the world is a complex system of interacting, independently behaving activities
+* the world is a complex system of interacting, independently activities
 * we want to model and interact with this world
-* the number of processors in a computer grows every year the speed of processors not
+* the number of processors in a computer grows faster than their speed

 Go enables two styles of concurrent programming:

 1. Communicating sequential processes (CSP) - see below
 2. Shared memory multithreading - more traditional model

-Reasoning about concurrent programs is inherently more difficult than about sequential ones.

 Goroutines

-* a *goroutine* is a concurrently executing activity
+* concurrently executing activities
-* When a program starts, its only goroutine is the one that calls the `main` function
+* when a program starts, its only goroutine is the one that calls the `main` function
 * you can create new goroutines with the `go` keyword

 ```